 Brevard Brewing Company

 Brevard Brewing Company was the first craft brewery on the scene in the entire county and one of the best breweries in North Carolina.
-The vibe is laidback and funky, with plenty of cool local art adorning the industrial walls.
+The vibe is laidback and funky, with plenty of fantastic local art adorning the industrial walls.
 It’s a family-owned establishment and is set right in the heart of this small North Carolina town.
-They embrace the best of both beer worlds, creating beverages that are both drinkable and flavorful.
+They embrace the best of both beer worlds, creating drinkable and flavorful beverages.

 Specializing mainly in lagers, it feels like a breath of fresh air from the norm of overcomplicated small-batch sours and IPAs.
 These drafts are ages twice as long as ales and come out tasting crisp and smooth with a profile that’s delicate and refined.
 German styles often appear on the taps here, and we especially loved the refreshing Bohemian Pilsner and the darker Munich Dunkel.